barryclark/jekyll-now/archive.md

 ### May 15th thoughts & takeways:

 * The decreasing trend in the traffic volumes is probably misleading on first glance.
 First of all, the bad weather on Tuesday reduced traffic volumes significantly.
-Also, it appears that the weather has caused on data issues at (Braker lane/Mopac)[{{site.baseurl}}/images/braker@mopac.PNG].
+Also, it appears that the weather has caused on data issues at [Braker lane/Mopac]({{site.baseurl}}/images/braker@mopac.PNG).
 That location appears to now only be reporting half of the daily traffic.

 * Inclement weather is forecast for tonight, so this weekend I will take inventory of what count locations I will remove from the dataset to get a more representative sample going forward.